The Dental Implants Difference

 To be considered for dental implants, you should be in good general and oral health.
 Patients must also have a sufficient amount of healthy jawbone tissue to support an implant.
 Patients who lack the jawbone tissue necessary to create a stable foundation for dental implants may undergo a bone graft or sinus lift to fortify the jaw and restore their candidacy for the dental implants procedure.
 These preparatory procedures can also be performed in our office.

-Patients with insufficient jawbone tissue may also opt for a mini implant, which is smaller than a traditional implant and therefore needs less bone to anchor an implant.
+Patients with insufficient jawbone tissue may also opt for a mini dental implant, which is smaller than a traditional implant and therefore needs less bone to anchor an implant.
 If you have multiple oral health concerns, we can also incorporate dental implants treatment into a comprehensive full mouth reconstruction.

 The Dental Implants Procedure